Noun Complements

 Prepositional Phrase as a Noun Complement

-a prepositional phrase, usually headed by of, can serve as a noun complement when it comes after the words of quantity.
-These types of complements are totally necessary for quantity nouns.
-Almost all the meaning in the noun phrase comes from the complement, not the main word.
-We can classify these quantity words into two distinct types:
+A prepositional phrase, usually headed by of, can serve as a noun complement when it comes after a word denoting quantity.
+These types of complements are necessary for quantity nouns.
+Almost all the meaning in the noun phrase comes from the complement, not the head noun.
+These quantity nouns can be divided into two distinct groups:

-• Quantity nouns that can not stand alone: They are usually extreme quantity nouns (large quantities or groups of items) that always require a complement such as a passel, surfeit, bunch, plethora, bushel, flock, etc. Here are some examples:
+Quantity nouns that can not stand alone: These are usually extreme quantity nouns (large quantities or groups of items) that always require a complement, such as passel, surfeit, bunch, plethora, bushel, flock, etc. Here are some examples:

 There was a passel of books on the shelf.